forbole/ibcjuno/.docs/setup.md

 $ ibcjuno init --home /path/to/my/folder
 ```

-Once the file is created, you are required to edit it and update database and tokens section.
+Once the file is created, you are required to edit it and update the database and tokens section.
 To do this you can run

 ```shell
 $ nano ~/.ibcjuno/config.yaml